dynamic-graphics-inc/dgpy-libs/docs/index.md

 ## About

-This repo (dgpy-libs) are the polished gems formed under intense pressure below the offices of [Dynamic Graphics Inc](http://dgi.com/).
-These pure-python libraries are all published on pip under the listed names.
+This repo (dgpy-libs) are the polished gems formed under intense geological pressure below the offices of [Dynamic Graphics Inc](http://dgi.com/).
+These python libraries are all published on pip under the listed names.

 ### Design PhilosoPY